 As of Jan.
 1 of this year, Hirohiko Araki has been writing JoJo’s Bizarre Adventure for 34 years.
 In that time, the way he writes characters has completely changed.
-If you were to compare the writing of Phantom Blood to Golden Wind, or even Steel Ball Run, it would almost seem like they were written by two different people if it were not for a handful of “bizarre” commonalities.
+If you were to compare the writing of Phantom Blood to Vento Aureo (or Golden Wind), or even Steel Ball Run, it would almost seem like they were written by two different people if it were not for a handful of “bizarre” commonalities.
 I have only been a JoJo‘s fan for a couple of years now, but even I can see how far Araki has come as a writer.
 However, to understand how he developed as a writer, one must first understand how Araki develops his characters.
 Spoilers for JoJo’s Bizarre Adventure ahead, especially Stardust Crusaders and Vento Aureo.

 Before Araki even begins drawing a character, he writes a character-history sheet for them.
 These sheets usually includes much more than just the characters’ personal history.
 It can include anything from their favorite music to their unique personality quirks.
 Araki then uses this sheet to both design the character and decide on how they would act in the situations presented throughout his manga.